-The data from the test-pit excavation EX.1 fulfilled at Pagai on the east coast of Manono, complemented by excavation EX.3 nearby (Sand et al. 2015), reveal a clear process of sedimentary change, from clayish soils to sand.
-At first human occupation, this area was clearly inland, with no close presence of a sandy beach.
-Archaeological data allow to hypothesize that the area was mainly used for some kind of human settlement, possibly a garden dwelling.
-The presence of numerous potsherds as well as volcanic glass and shells, indicates clearly a continuous use of an inland location, at least starting by 2600-2700 cal.
-BP from dates obtained from the bottom layer of EX.3.
-This is only about one century after the main Lapita settlement at Mulifanua, highlighting a rapid process of human settlement of Upolu and contradicting earlier hypothesis about a two-step occupation of Samoa (Addison and Matisoo-Smith 2010).
+The data from the test-pit excavation EX.1 undertaken at Pagai on the east coast of Manono, complemented by excavation EX.3 nearby (Sand et al. 2015), reveal a clear process of sedimentary change, from clayish soils to sand.
+At first human occupation, this area was clearly inland, with no close proximity of a sandy beach.
+Archaeological data suggest that the area was mainly used for some kind of human settlement, possibly a garden dwelling.
+The presence of numerous potsherds as well as volcanic glass and shells, indicates a continuous use of an inland location, at least starting by 2600-2700 cal.
+BP at EX.3.
+This is only about one century after the main Lapita settlement at Mulifanua (2880-2750 cal BP at 68% prob.), highlighting a rapid process of human settlement of Upolu and contradicting earlier hypothesis about a two-step occupation of Samoa (Addison and Matisoo-Smith 2010).